JayDhole16/BioVault/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## Security Notes

-⚠️ **Hackathon Prototype**: This is a demonstration project.
-For production use:
-1. Use hardware security modules or key management services for private keys
-2. Generate a strong JWT secret with `openssl rand -hex 32`
-3. Use PostgreSQL with encryption at rest
-4. Enable HTTPS with valid SSL certificates
-5. Restrict CORS origins to your domain
-6. Add rate limiting to prevent abuse
-7. Implement proper WebAuthn verification

 ## Support

 For issues or questions, please open a GitHub issue or check the API documentation at http://localhost:8000/docs